YuxinZhang214/leaflet-maps/README.md

-# Getting Started with Create React App
+# leaflet-maps

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+An Interactive Map using React and Leaflet

 ## Available Scripts